 Buried conduits are categorized by voltage capacity or by the construction process.

-• Underground cables are classified by voltage have the following characteristics:
+- Underground cables are classified by voltage and have the following characteristics:

-• Low tension cables: These have a maximum voltage of capacity of 1000 V (1 kV)
+- Low tension cables: These have a maximum voltage capacity of 1000 V (1 kV)

 Types of underground cables by construction

-Screened cables are applied with specialized construction and are further divided into H-type and S.L-type cables.
+Screened cables are applied with specialized construction and divided into H-type and S.L-type cables.

-Pressure cables are used when the voltage requirement range is 66kV, and solid cable materials are impractical.
+When the voltage requirement range is 66kV, pressure cables are used, and solid cable materials are impractical.
 Cables can use pressurized gas or pressurized oil.

-The electric power that needs to be provided to a garage, garden area, or even an inaccessible location on the premises requires conduit material specially manufactured to accommodate the electric current, the exact depth and height of the trench, and the exterior fabric of the electrical fire.
+Electric power needs to be provided to a garage, garden area, or even an inaccessible location on the premises, which requires conduit material specially manufactured to accommodate the electric current, the exact depth and height of the trench, and the exterior fabric of the electrical fire.

 Tools required: